Pomax/arduino-midi-recorder/README.md

 <img alt="MIDI circuit diagram" src="./MIDI.png" width="75%">

-(I know, "thru isn't a word!" but that's what the MIDI spec calls it, so English gets to take a back seat here...)
+(I know, "Thru isn't a word!", but that's what [the MIDI spec](http://www.shclemen.com/download/The%20Complete%20MIDI1.0%20Detailed%20Spec.pdf#page=7&zoom=auto,-206,478) calls it, so English gets to take a back seat here...)

 ### The SD part of our recorder